mitchspano/apex-trigger-actions-framework/README.md

 #### Handle Multiple Finalizers per Transaction

 Sometimes it is infeasible for the system to be told to `waitToFinalize` - for example: when the composite API is called.
-To make sure our finalizers can safely these scenarios, be sure to guard your finalizers against multiple invocations in one transaction by clearing out any collections of records you need to process:
+To make sure our finalizers can safely handle these scenarios, be sure to guard your finalizers against multiple invocations in one transaction by clearing out any collections of records you need to process:

 ```java
 public void execute(MetadataTriggerHandler.DmlFinalizerContext context) {